Neville-Loh/covid-dashboard/README.md

 * Axios

 ## Source Control Methodology
 Update of the website is developed in the development branch.
-Test are carry out before merging the development branch to master branch.
+Test are carried out before merging the development branch to master branch.